 Measure the leakage rate from the fitting and the joint to the steel encasing sleeve.
 Collecting the leaking air bubbles in a measuring flask below water is a suitable method.
-Ignore leakage from the two caps.
+Ignore leakage from the joint to the steel encasing sleeve.